 A Solar Generator is a term for a device that can convert solar energy from the sun into electrical AC power.
 Most Solar Generators use one or more solar panels to generate DC electrical power.
 The DC electricity is then converted to AC electricity with an AC power inverter.

-Since Solar Generator is a relatively new term, definitions can vary.
+Solar Generator is a relatively new term, and definitions can vary.
 EnergySage defines it as: ” The term solar generator can technically refer to any energy system being powered by the sun.
 However, people using the term are most often talking about portable solar setups with a specialized battery system attached.”

 Most Solar Generators also utilize one or more batteries to store the DC electricity.
 The solar panels use a device called a charge controller to charge the battery(s).
 The battery bank smooths out the incoming solar power and acts as a battery power supply to the AC inverter.
 This allows the AC power inverter to continue running during cloudy weather, or even overnight in the dark.